tanmayr2001/Chatbot/readme.md

 **FUTURE WORK:**

-Adding support for more platforms.
+1.Adding support for more platforms.
+2.Using ML and NLP for chatbot.
+3.Improving UI.

 **SKILLS/TECH  USED:**